mohitpai/journey-optimizer.en/help/using/reports/journey-live-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_actions_executed__errors_live"
 >title="Actions executed and errors"
->abstract="XX"
+>abstract="The Actions executed and errors widget showcases the most successful actions and any errors that occurred during the triggering of actions in the last 24 hours.
+This widget offers a comprehensive overview of both successful executions and encountered errors, providing valuable insights into the recent performance of your actions."

 ![](assets/journey_live_actions_errors.png)

-The **[!UICONTROL Actions executed and errors]** widget represents the most successful action and errors which occurred when your actions were triggered.
+The **[!UICONTROL Actions executed and errors]** widget represents the most successful action and errors which occurred when your actions were triggered in the last 24 hours.

 +++ Learn more on Actions executed and errors metrics